Waste vs. Waist – How To Distinguish These Two

 Examples

-• Don’t waste your money on things you don’t need.
+• Don’t waste your money on things you don’t need, just to say that you have it.

 • Without proper care, the plant began to waste, its leaves turning yellow and wilting.